 \section{Abstract}

 Text-conditioned image editing has recently attracted considerable interest.
-However, most methods are currently either limited to specific editing types (\textit{e.g.}, object overlay, style transfer), or apply to synthetically generated images, or require multiple input images of a common object.
-In this paper we demonstrate, for the very first time, the ability to apply complex (e.g., non-rigid) text-guided semantic edits to a single real image.
+However, most methods are currently limited to one of the following: specific editing types (\textit{e.g.}, object overlay, style transfer), synthetically generated images, or requiring multiple input images of a common object.
+In this paper we demonstrate, for the very first time, the ability to apply complex (e.g., non-rigid) text-based semantic edits to a single real image.
 For example, we can change the posture and composition of one or multiple objects inside an image, while preserving its original characteristics.
-Our method can make a standing dog sit down or jump, cause a bird to spread its wings, \textit{etc.} -- each within its single high-resolution natural image provided by the user.
+Our method can make a standing dog sit down, cause a bird to spread its wings, \textit{etc.} -- each within its single high-resolution user-provided natural image.
 Contrary to previous work, our proposed method requires only a single input image and a target text (the desired edit).
 It operates on real images, and does not require any additional inputs (such as image masks or additional views of the object).
-Our method, which we call ``Imagic'', leverages a pre-trained text-to-image diffusion model for this task.
+Our method, called \imagic, leverages a pre-trained text-to-image diffusion model for this task.
 It produces a text embedding that aligns with both the input image and the target text, while fine-tuning the diffusion model to capture the image-specific appearance.
-We demonstrate the quality and versatility of our method on numerous inputs from various domains, showcasing a plethora of high quality complex semantic image edits, all within a single unified framework.} {To better assess performance, we introduce \editbench, a highly challenging image editing benchmark.
+We demonstrate the quality and versatility of \imagic\ on numerous inputs from various domains, showcasing a plethora of high quality complex semantic \mbox{image edits, all within a single unified framework.} {To better assess performance, we introduce \editbench, a highly challenging image editing benchmark.
 We conduct a user study, whose findings show that human raters prefer \imagic\ to previous leading editing methods on \editbench.}